Insurance coverage is mandatory. The City of

 Stock mufflers or after-market units of equivalent effectiveness must be used on all 2-cycle engines.
 Engines must not exceed the 96 dBA noise requirement (full throttle) at a distance of 10 feet on the ground.
 This will be determined using standardized testing procedures supervised by the Safety Officer or Field Marshalls

 A frequency control system is provided at the field..
 Do not turn on your transmitter without the proper frequency pin in place.
 Members must place their club identification card in the pin box while flying.
 Only narrow-band transmitters and receivers will be allowed to fly at this field.
+2.4ghz radio systems are exempt from this rule.

 A pre-flight radio check and control surface deflection check before the first flight of the day is mandatory at the field.
 No taxing or aircraft under power is permitted in the pit area.